dpengineering/NewtonsCradle/README.md

 ## End of year 2018

 ### Bugs
 After running Newton's Cradle for a while the UI will not update as intended, the cursor will not move but updates the values correctly.
-The reset widgetsm method should rn on its own thread or the main thread to guarantee it re draws correctly.
+The reset widgets method should rn on its own thread or the main thread to guarantee it re draws correctly.